abaidisaac/This_Is_Me/README.md

 Hey I'm Abaid.
-I'm a passionate techy with a great attention to detail.
+I'm a passionate tech enthusiast with a great attention to detail.
 Ideation and GTM strategising is something I like and am willing to learn a lot about along with my thirst for softwore development/engineering and psychology.

 Here are some of my accomplishments.